 Almost every state in the U.S. requires you to carry a minimum amount of car insurance in order to be on the road legally.
 Kansas law requires you to have a policy for 25/50/25.
 Here is what that means:

-- $25,000 bodily injury (BI) liability: Your insurer will cover up to this amount for a single person’s injury in an accident that you cause.
+- $25,000 bodily injury (BI) liability: Your insurer will cover up to this amount for a single person’s injuries in an accident that you cause.

 - $50,000 total BI liability: Your insurer will cover up to this amount for the total costs of all injuries, if more than one person is injured in an at-fault accident.